hashicorp/vagrant/index.md

 the specific features, read the [getting started guide](/docs/getting-started/index.html).

 * Automated virtual machine creation using [Oracle's VirtualBox](http://www.virtualbox.org)
-* Automated provisioning of virtual environments using [chef](http://www.opscode.com/chef) or [Puppet](http://www.puppetlabs.com/puppet).
+* Automated provisioning of virtual environments using [Chef](http://www.opscode.com/chef) or [Puppet](http://www.puppetlabs.com/puppet).
+* Full SSH access to created environments
+* Assign a static IP to your VM, accessible from your machine
 * Forward ports to the host machine
-* Full SSH access to created environments
 * Shared folders allows you to continue using your own editor
 * Package environments into distributable boxes
 * Completely tear down environment when you're done